 Consideration of ESG Criteria

-We recognize that ESG factors can have both near- and long-term impact.ESG challenges may build up over time as a company runs a non-sustainable business model, accruing environmental or social risks that can ultimately affect financial performance or lead to downward pressure on its capital structure.
-Alternatively, as certain companies improve ESG factors such as corporate governance practices, an improvement in operational and financial performance may follow, leading to better equity performance, tighter credit spreads, or improvement of long-term viability.
-Regardless of the anticipated timeframe for deterioration or improvement, we evaluate ESG issues when they present themselves as relevant to the investment case.
+We recognize that ESG criteria, which are subjective and evolving, can have both a near- and long-term impact.ESG challenges may build up over time if a company runs a non-sustainable business model, accruing environmental or social risks that can ultimately affect financial performance or lead to downward pressure on its capital structure.
+Alternatively, as certain companies improve their ESG criteria such as corporate governance practices, an improvement in operational and financial performance may follow, leading to better equity performance, tighter credit spreads, or improvement of long-term viability.
+Regardless of the anticipated timeframe for deterioration or improvement, we will seek to evaluate ESG issues when they present themselves as relevant to the investment case.

 ESG Integration Within Guggenheim’s Investment Framework

 At Guggenheim, our fixed-income investment process for actively managed strategies is disaggregated into primary and independent functions performed by four specialized groups: The Portfolio Management Team, Portfolio Construction Group, Macroeconomic and Investment Research, and Sector Teams.
 The design of our investment process and team structure enables us to integrate ESG analysis into the existing investment evaluation framework, as appropriate.
 The Macroeconomic and Investment Research team provides outlooks on the business cycle and markets globally while also analyzing sovereign credits and has begun incorporating ESG considerations into their credit views.
 The Portfolio Construction Group and Portfolio Management teams seek to ensure that any client specific ESG restrictions are being met.